vianamp/MitoGraph/README.md

 ### Test Data

 MitoGraph expects 8bit or 16bit TIFF z-stacks (or __VTK Imagedata__ type using the flag `-vtk`) as input to perform the analysis.
-To test MitoGraph, __please click in the image below to download an example dataset__.
+To test MitoGraph, <a href="https://sites.google.com/site/vianamp/examples.zip?attredirects=0&d=1">please click in the image below to download an example dataset</a>.

 <p align="center">
   <a href="https://sites.google.com/site/vianamp/examples.zip?attredirects=0&d=1">